██████╗ ███████╗███████╗██████╗ ███████╗███████╗████████╗ ███████╗██╗ ██╗██╗ ██╗

 This wind has swept up the surrounding interstellar medium into a roughly spherical bubble over tens of thousands of years.
 However, the bubble is far from symmetric — the distinctive bright arc on one side is considerably brighter and more compressed than the rest of the shell.
 Two hypotheses compete: either WR 18 is a runaway star creating a bow shock as it moves supersonically through the interstellar medium, or the surrounding medium is simply denser on that side.
 Current evidence slightly favours the density variation hypothesis, but the question is not definitively settled.

 My HSO rendering showcases the extraordinary delicacy of the bubble's shell — a lace-like network of filaments visible at high resolution.
-The compact teal-white banana arc balanced against the soft amber glow of the Milky Way background creates an image of remarkable compositional elegance.
-One of the southern sky's most interesting stellar environments, captured with technical precision and artistic sensitivity.

 Whirling Dervish Nebula